 People often ask us, what is the nightlife in Reykjavík like?

 Well, it’s pretty amazing, to be perfectly honest.
 In more recent times, Reykjavík has become renowned for its vibrant nightlife and is near universally praised by tourists and travel journalists alike.

-The nightlife in Reykjavík centres around the main shopping street; Laugavegur.
-There is plenty of life on neighbouring Hverfisgata and Laugavegur as well.
+The nightlife in Reykjavík centers around the main shopping street; Laugavegur.
+There is plenty of life on neighboring Hverfisgata and Laugavegur as well.
 Adjacent to Austurstræti is Hafnarstræti, with a few bars located on Naustin also.